r3ply/r3ply/site/content/docs/config.md

 Your website's config is how you will control most of r3ply's behavior.
 Here are some details that will help you understand how r3ply expects configs to work in general.

+### Versioning of r3ply

+r3ply uses semantic versioning and this is enforced by the `version` config key, which is required.
+All the components of r3ply – the server, config, CLI, etc... – are designed to work with their corresponding major version.

+- Small changes such as bug fixes change the patch version number, i.e. 0.0.X
+- New features that are backwards compatible change the minor version number, i.e. 0.X.0
+- Breaking changes update the major version and, i.e. X.0.0

+---

+In other words, if you're using a config at version 0.0.1, and a r3ply server is using 0.0.5 or 0.6.2, your config **SHOULD** _still_ work.
+The same also applies for the CLI tool.

 ### TOML/JSON Files at Well Known Locations { #toml-or-json }

 r3ply configs can be written in either TOML or JSON.
 The r3ply servers will choose the first file that exists at the following locations, with precedence high to low: